epiccoleman/dotfiles/wsl/README.md

 I added the xenial sources to my sources.list and used that to install zsh-5.1.1 which fixes that problem.
 It replaced a lot of shit on the system with newer versions, so idk if that will have any unwanted side effects.

 After that, I pretty much just ran some of the individual scripts that first_time_setup.sh and linux/init_linux.sh run.
 This is now a pretty damn decent Linux terminal running natively on my Windows box.

+Also, I installed tmux.
+Works fine.
+It's version 1.8 though which is annoying.
+Also, I installed fzf.
+Works great.